If you are involved in the real estate industry in any way, you probably have seen or heard about them by now.

 The two terms can be used in place of one another, but I prefer to call the appraisal an appraisal and the process a valuation.

-Now that you know the basics, let’s compare desktop appraisals to full appraisals.
+Now that you know the basics, let’s compare desktop and full appraisals.

-A desktop appraisal is the same as a full appraisal but without the inspection.
+A desktop appraisal is the same as a full appraisal but without inspection.

 Desktop appraisals are appraisals that are completed without a physical inspection.
-This means there is no measuring, photos, or evaluation done in person.
+This means no measuring, photos, or evaluation is done in person.

-The same property analysis occurs in the report, but the data comes from third-party sources, instead of from a personal inspection of the property.
+The same property analysis occurs in the report, but the data comes from third-party sources instead of a personal property inspection.

-As you might be able to conclude already, this can result in a lack of accuracy for many properties.
+As you might be able to conclude, this can result in a lack of accuracy for many properties.